Salvage crews remove large portion of commercial jet from river after deadly air collision near DC

 Divers and salvage workers are adhering to strict protocols and will stop moving debris if a body is found, Col. Francis B. Pera of the Army Corps of Engineers said Sunday.
 The “dignified recovery” of remains takes precedence over all else, he said.

-Portions of the two aircraft that collided over the river Wednesday night near Ronald Reagan Washington National Airport — an American Airlines jet with 64 people aboard and an Army Black Hawk helicopter with 3 aboard — will be loaded onto flatbed trucks and taken to a hangar for investigation.
+Portions of the two aircraft that collided over the river Wednesday night near Ronald Reagan Washington National Airport — an American Airlines jet with 64 people aboard and an Army Black Hawk helicopter with 3 aboard — are being loaded onto flatbed trucks and will be taken to a hangar for investigation.

 The crash occurred when the jet, en route from Wichita, Kansas, was about to land.
 The Black Hawk was on a training mission.
 There were no survivors.